 Visit the Mary Gibbs Mississippi Headwaters Center.
 Outdoor interpretive displays on the plaza are available for viewing year-round.
 Be sure to take the short walk to the Headwaters of the Mississippi River, which offers visitors a glimpse of this historic location.
 The Headwaters Café is a cafeteria-style restaurant located in the Mary Gibbs Mississippi Headwaters Center.

-The Jacob V. Brower Visitor Center is open year-round, and the Douglas Lodge Four Season Suites are available to rent year-round.
+The Jacob V. Brower Visitor Center is open year-round, and the Four-Season Suites are available to rent year-round.

 Wireless internet access is now available at certain locations around Itasca State Park!
 Please note that signal strength may vary.

-Access is available at the Jacob V. Brower Visitor Center, Douglas Lodge, Pine Ridge Campground, and Bear Paw Campground.
+Access is available at the Jacob V. Brower Visitor Center, Douglas Lodge, Pine Ridge Campground, Campground Office, Forest Inn, Mary Gibbs Headwaters Center, Four-Season Suites and Bear Paw Campground.

-Itasca State Park is not a geocaching demonstration park.
-You will need to bring your own GPS unit when searching for our Avian Adventure cache card.
-The closest demonstration park with GPS units to check out is Lake Bemidji State Park.
+Itasca State Park is not a Geocaching Checkpoint.
+The closest state park with GPS units to check out is Lake Bemidji State Park.
 Enjoy your treasure hunt!

 Purchase a Minnesota State Parks Gift Card.